washingtonstateuniversity/WSUMAGE-vagrant/README.md

         > rake start

+Some this to note is that you wil be asked questions.
+If you need help, look to the [task options wiki page](https://github.com/washingtonstateuniversity/WSUMAGE-vagrant/wiki/Taks-Options)

 Now if this is the first time you have ever run then the `rake start` task will install anything that is needed and check to make sure everything is ok.
 It'll prompt you as it goes, but after a few minutes the first time around, you will have the admin area for Magento up and ready to log in.